ietf-wg-asdf/SDF/sdf.md

 ### sdfThing

-Back at the top level, the `sdfThing` group enables definition of models for complex devices that will use one or more `sdfObject` definitions.
+Back at the top level, the `sdfThing` group enables definition of models for complex devices that will use one or more sdfObject definitions.
-Like `sdfObject`, `sdfThing` groups also allow for including interaction affordances, `sdfData`, as well as `minItems` and `maxItems` qualities.
+Like sdfObject, sdfThing groups also allow for including interaction affordances, sdfData, as well as "`minItems`" and "`maxItems`" qualities.
-Therefore, they can be seen as a superset of `sdfObject` groups, additionally allowing for composition.
+Therefore, they can be seen as a superset of sdfObject groups, additionally allowing for composition.

-As a result, an `sdfThing` directly or indirectly contains a set of `sdfProperty`, `sdfAction`, and `sdfEvent` definitions that describe the interaction affordances associated with some scope of functionality.
+As a result, an sdfThing directly or indirectly contains a set of sdfProperty, sdfAction, and sdfEvent definitions that describe the interaction affordances associated with some scope of functionality.

-A definition in an `sdfThing` group can refine the metadata of the definitions it is composed of: other definitions in `sdfThing` groups or definitions in `sdfObject` groups.
+A definition in an sdfThing group can refine the metadata of the definitions it is composed of: other definitions in sdfThing groups or definitions in sdfObject groups.

 ## Member names: Given Names and Quality Names